Bordered Heegaard Floer homology: Invariance and pairing: Background

 Moreover, bordered Heegaard Floer homology provides a conceptual framework for organizing the structure of $\HFa$.
-We give a few of these properties in the present paper, and return to further applications in forthcoming work.
+We give a few of these properties in this book, and return to further applications elsewhere (see Section~\ref{sec:further-developments}).

-\subsection{The bordered Floer homology package}
+\section{The bordered Floer homology package}

-The formal algebraic setting for the constructions herein lie well outside the working toolkit for the typical low-dimensional topologist: $\Ainf$-modules over differential graded algebras, and their $\Ainf$ tensor products (though, we should point out, these objects are now familiar in symplectic topology, cf.~\cite{Fukaya,Kontsevich,Seidel}).
+The formal algebraic setting for the constructions herein lie outside the working toolkit for the typical low-dimensional topologist: $\Ainf$ modules over differential graded algebras, and their $\Ainf$ tensor products (though, we should point out, these objects are now familiar in symplectic topology, cf.~\cite{Fukaya,Kontsevich,Seidel02:FukayaDef}).
 We will recall the basics before giving precise statements of our results.
-But before doing this, we sketch the outlines of the geometry which underpins the constructions for the benefit of our reader, giving informal statements of the basic results of this package.
+But before doing this, we sketch the outlines of the geometry which underpins the constructions, giving informal statements of the basic results of this package.

-Central to this geometric picture is the cylindrical reformulation of Heegaard Floer homology, as developed by the first author~\cite{Lipshitz06:CylindricalHF}.
-Recall that Heegaard Floer homology in its original incarnation is an invariant associated to a Heegaard diagram for a three-dimensional manifold $Y$.
-Starting from a Heegaard diagram for $Y$, specified by an oriented surface $\Sigma$, equipped with two $g$-tuples of attaching circles $\{\alpha_1,\dots,\alpha_g\}$ and $\{\beta_1,\dots,\beta_g\}$, and an additional basepoint $z\in \Sigma$ in the complement of these circles, one considers a version of Lagrangian Floer homology in the $g$-fold symmetric product of $\Sigma$.
+Central to this geometric picture is the cylindrical reformulation of Heegaard Floer homology~\cite{Lipshitz06:CylindricalHF}.
+Recall that Heegaard Floer homology in its original incarnation~\cite{OS04:HolomorphicDisks} is an invariant associated to a Heegaard diagram for a three-dimensional manifold $Y$.
+Start from a Heegaard diagram for $Y$, specified by an oriented surface $\Sigma$, equipped with two $g$-tuples of attaching circles $\{\alpha_1,\dots,\alpha_g\}$ and $\{\beta_1,\dots,\beta_g\}$, as well as an additional basepoint $z\in \Sigma$ in the complement of these circles.
+One then considers a version of Lagrangian Floer homology in the $g$-fold symmetric product of~$\Sigma$.
 In the cylindrical reformulation, disks in the $g$-fold symmetric product are reinterpreted as holomorphic curves in the four-manifold $\Sigma\times [0,1]\times \RR$, with coordinates $(x,s,t)$, satisfying certain constraints (dictated by the attaching circles) at $s\in \{0,1\}$ and asymptotic constraints as $t$ approaches $\pm\infty$.